SceneFake: An Initial Dataset and Benchmarks for Scene Fake Audio Detection: Related Work

 \subsection{Fake Audio Detection Datasets}

-Most of previous spoofed datasets are focused on developing countermeasures for automatic speaker verification systems, which mainly include four kinds of spoofing types~\cite{Wu2015Spoofing}: impersonation, replay, speech synthesis and voice conversion.
-In 2004, an impersonation database is developed by Lau et al.~\cite{Lau2004Impdataset}, which is used for investigating the vulnerability of speaker verification.
-In 2013, a small Finnish impersonation dataset have been designed by Hautamaki et al.~\cite{Hautamaki2013Impdataset}.
-A few individual spoofing datasets are designed for speaker verification systems, in which the spoofing types only involve a kind of speech synthesis method\cite{Leon2010Eval, Wang2020ASVspoof} or a sort of voice conversion approach~\cite{Bonastre2007Art, Kinnunen2012Vul, Alegre2013A, Kons2013Voice}.
+Most of \blackf{the} previous spoofed datasets \blackf{focus} on developing countermeasures for automatic speaker verification systems, which mainly include four kinds of spoofing types~\cite{Wu2015Spoofing}: impersonation, replay, speech synthesis and voice conversion.
+In 2004, an impersonation database \blackf{was} developed by Lau et al.~\cite{Lau2004Impdataset}, which is used for investigating the vulnerability of speaker verification.
+In 2013, a small Finnish impersonation dataset \blackf{was} designed by Hautamaki et al.~\cite{Hautamaki2013Impdataset}.
+A few individual spoofing datasets have been designed for speaker verification systems, where the spoofing types only involve a kind of speech synthesis method or a sort of voice conversion approach.
 The spoofing types are not diverse.
-So some researchers develop spoofing databases include multiple sorts of spoofing attacks in 2013.
-Wu et al.~\cite{Wu2013Vulnerability} design a spoofing dataset including replay and a simple voice conversion attack.
-Alegre et al.~\cite{Alegre2013A} also develop a database consisting of artificial signal spoofing attacks, which involve a kind of voice conversion and one speech synthesis method.
-But the varieties of spoofing techniques are still limited.
-In 2015, a standard spoofing database SAS is designed by Wu et al.~\cite{Wu2015SAS}, which is comprised of various speech synthesis and voice conversion methods.
-The SAS database is used for supporting the first ASVspoof challenge~\cite{Wu2015ASVspoof}, which has been organized for detecting the spoofed speech in 2015.
-Replay is a lowcost and challenging attack.
-Therefore, the dataset is developed only including replay attack in the ASVspoof 2017 challenge~\cite{Kinnunen2017ASVspoof}.
-The ASVspoof 2019 database~\cite{Wang2020ASVspoof} is comprised of replay, speech synthesis and voice conversion attacks.
+In 2015, a standard spoofing database SAS is designed by Wu et al.~\cite{Wu2015SAS}, which is \blackf{composed} of various speech synthesis and voice conversion methods.
+The SAS database is used for supporting the first ASVspoof challenge~\cite{Wu2015ASVspoof} \blackf{, organized} for detecting the spoofed speech in 2015. \blackf{Replay is included in the dataset of the ASVspoof 2017 challenge~\cite{Kinnunen2017ASVspoof} due to lowcost and challenging.} The ASVspoof 2019 database~\cite{ASVspoof2019} is comprised of replay, speech synthesis and voice conversion attacks.
 Previous datasets in ASVspoof challenges aim to detect unforseen attack in microphone channel.
 Lavrentyeva et al.~\cite{Galina2019Phone} design a PhoneSpoof dataset for speaker verification systems, in which the utterances are collected in telephone channels.
-A database~\cite{Zhang2021An} is designed for speaker verification systems, where the spoofed audios are randomly generated via voice activity detection technologies.